chear/SWNote/SPI_NandFlash.md

 The NAND datasheet gives the ECC requirement for the NAND device.
 For **SLC device 1/4 bits per 512 bytes** are common currently.
 For **MLC devices with 4/8/16 bits per 512 bytes ECC** requirements.

+(Note: OOB layout just careful for burner , the Hisilicon or Econet ,even MLD not need.)

 ### Metadata

 For every **Page** within each **Block** , contains main area and oob area ,while corresponde for stored data and ecc data, the [Layout](<https://processors.wiki.ti.com/index.php/TI81XX_PSP_UBOOT_User_Guide#BCH_Flash_OOB_Layout>) like the following :